-Dr. ERIC DING is an epidemiologist and nutritionist at Harvard School of Public Health.
-He is also Director of Epidemiology with Microclinic International, and a Soros Fellow.
+Dr. ERIC DING is an epidemiologist, nutritionist, health economist, and faculty at Harvard Chan School of Public Health.
+He is also Chief Health Economist and Director of Epidemiology with Microclinic International, and a Soros Fellow.

-His work focuses on obesity and nutritional risk factors for chronic diseases, social networks on health, and social media technology for health.
-He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, and The Lancet.
-His 60+ publications have received 3000 external citations (H-INDEX citation impact of 22).
-As Director of Epidemiology at Microclinic International, he is the co-Principal Investigator of several randomized controlled trials of social network interventions against obesity and diabetes in the U.S. and abroad.
-Altogether, his competitively funded projects have been financed with over $8 million in awarded grants.
+His work focuses on the intersection of epidemiology, nutrition, health econometrics, global health and randomized interventions, virality of social networks on health behaviors, and health technology.
+He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, The Lancet, and Health Policy.
+His 100+ publications have received over 10,000 external citations (H-Index 38).
+He is Principal Investigator of several randomized trials of social network interventions against obesity and diabetes in the U.S. and abroad in Jordan, Qatar, and Denmark.
+Altogether, his competitively awarded projects as PI/CEO/Director have been financed with over $10 million in funding.

-In 2006, as a graduate student, he was also noted for his key role in leading a two-year-long investigation into the controversial drug safety and adverse metabolic risks of Vioxx® that drew national attention.
-Highlighted and priority published in JAMA, as chief corresponding author, he was recognized and named in the New York Times and USA Today.
+In 2006, he was noted for his role as a whistleblower and leading a key two-year-long investigation into the controversial drug safety and risk data of Vioxx®, Celebrex®, and Bextra® that drew FDA and national attention.
+Highlighted and express-published in JAMA, as chief corresponding author, he was recognized in the New York Times.

-Born in China and raised in diverse corners of the United States, he attended The Johns Hopkins University, graduating with Honors in Public Health and Phi Beta Kappa.
-He then completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University, and his post-doctoral fellowship in Nutrition at the Harvard School of Public Health.
-At Harvard, he has taught more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.
+He attended The Johns Hopkins University, graduating with Honors in Public Health and Phi Beta Kappa (junior year election) at age 21.
+He then completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University.
+He also completed his post-doctoral fellowship at the Harvard School of Public Health.
+Teaching at Harvard for over a decade, he has taught more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.